jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

 All I know about functional programming is that the use of assignment is forbidden/discouraged and that there is heavy use of recursion.

+### I know nothing about estimating

+Today, the only method I have to honestly estimate the time to be spent to finish a project is to do at least two of the most important features of the app, then use the time spent on those two features to estimate the time that will be spent on the whole project.